Evavic44/Learn-JavaScript/README.md

 ## How to link a JavaScript File

-Usually when building frontend applications, JavaScript is attached to web pages.
-So our JavaScript needs to be attached to a HTML documnet.
+Usually when building frontend applications, JavaScript is attached to web pages in the HTML document.

 ### Inline Linking

 This involves writing JavaScript code inside the head of the HTML document.
-To do that, we can use the dedicated html tag which is the <script></script> element.
+To do that, we can use the dedicated html tag which is the `<script></script>` element.

-Now run the previous code we saw in Hello_Js.
+Now run the code in <a href="github.com/evavic44/javascript-course/1_Hello_world.js">Hello_Js.</a>

 ```js
 <script>